pacs-course/pacs-examples/Examples/src/Utilities/README.md

 * `StatisticsComputations.hpp` Some tools to compute basic statistics of a sample.

 * `string_utility` Some extra utilities for strings: trimming (eliminate useless blanks) and lower-upper conversion.
-We have recetly added utilities for reading a whole text file in a buffer (it is faster, though potentially memory consuming, and an utility that computed the Levenshtein edit distance between two strings).
+We have recently added utilities for reading a whole text file in a buffer (it is faster, though potentially memory consuming, and an utility that computed the Levenshtein edit distance between two strings).

 * `toString` Converts anything for which there is the `<<` streaming operator to a string.
 A use of `std::stringstream`.

-* `tuple_utilities.hpp` Contains some utilities for tuples:  `tuple_common_type_t<Tuple>` that returns the common tpe of all types contained in a tuple, and `for_each<Tuple F>` and `for_each2<Tuple, F>` that apply (possibly in parallel) the function object `F` to all elements of the tuple.
+* `tuple_utilities.hpp` Contains some utilities for tuples:  `tuple_common_type_t<Tuple>` that returns the common type of all types contained in a tuple, and `for_each<Tuple F>` and `for_each2<Tuple, F>` that apply (possibly in parallel) the function object `F` to all elements of the tuple.
 The first one returns a tuple with the result, the second one does not and is thus applicable also if `F` is a void function. `all_of<Tuple,F>` and `any_of<Tuple,F>`, that apply predicate `F` to all elements of a tuple.
 The first returns true if the predicate is true for all elements, the second if it is true for at least one element.

-* `type_name.hpp` An utility to pretty-print the name of the type of a variable.
+* `type_name.hpp` A utility to pretty-print the name of the type of a variable.
 It is useful for debugging.
 It is based on the `boost::core::demangle` function.

 ** Note ** `Factory.hpp` and `Proxy.hpp` are in fact links to the same file in the folder `GenericFactory`.
 If the files are not present for some reason you may safely copy in `Utility/` the files in `GenericFactory/`.

 ## An explanation of `hash_combine`.##
-The functor `apsc::hash_combine` provided by  `hashCombine.hpp` is given in two formats, one used *fold expressions* introduced in C++17, the other requires just c++11 to work.
-Since they are short but complicated it is worthwile giving some explanation.
+The functor `apsc::hash_combine` provided by  `hashCombine.hpp` is given in two formats, one used *fold expressions* introduced in C++17, the other requires just C++11 to work.
+Since they are short but complicated it is worthwhile giving some explanation.
 We recall that a good hash function should satisfy as far as possible the uniformity property: the probability distribution of the hash keys (conditioned to the distribution of the possible arguments) should be uniform.
 Since we do not normally know the distribution of the arguments, it is normally assumed that it is uniform as well.
 This is not so easy to achieve and a badly unbalanced hash function may make your unordered container very inefficient!
 That's why a lot of "tricks" are used to increase entropy and avoid "clustering".

-Here the c+=17 version of my `hash_combine` (taken from the web, I thank the unknown author):
+Here the C++=17 version of my `hash_combine` (taken from the web, I thank the unknown author):

 	template <typename T, typename...
 Rest>
 	void hash_combine(std::size_t& seed, const T& v, const Rest&... rest)